 What are bonuses?

-Bonuses are the way you receive your share of the profits of the Fund.
+Bonuses are the way you get your share of the Fund’s profits.
 Different types of plan receive different bonus rates.
 There are normally two types of bonus:

-We add this every year during the term of your Plan.
-Some plans add bonus daily; others add bonus monthly or yearly.
-It is not guaranteed that a regular bonus will be added each year, but once it is added to your Plan, it cannot be removed.
-If you take money from your Plan other than when a guarantee applies, you may receive less than the payout amount shown on your yearly statement.
+We expect to add this during the term of your Plan.
+We add this daily, monthly or yearly, depending on the type of plan.
+It’s not guaranteed that a regular bonus will be added each year, but once it’s added to your Plan, it cannot be removed.
+If you take money from your Plan other than when a guarantee applies, you may receive less than the amount shown on your yearly statement.

-When we decide the rates of regular bonus, the main thing we consider is the return we expect our investments to earn in the future.
+When we work out what our regular bonus rates should be, the main thing we think about is the return we expect our investments to earn in the future.
 We hold back some of this return with the aim of paying a proportion of the proceeds as final bonus.

 Instead of simply sharing out what the Fund makes - or loses - each year, we use a process known as smoothing in order to arrive at the final bonus rates we declare.